alianza/portfolio/static/markdown/monumental.md

 <details>
   <summary>Code Snippets</summary>
 <div>

 The following are some code snippets of pieces of code I'm proud of from this project.
-The snippets demonstrate clean, consice and powerful code.
+The snippets demonstrate clean, consice and powerful code. _(Code has been compacted)_

-**ViewModel for the Landmark fragment**\
+**ViewModel for the Landmarks fragment**\
 All communication between the View and Model is done through the ViewModel according to the MVVM architecture as is demonstrated throughout the project.

 ```